 Rachel Abrams established Turnstone in 2006.
-London-born and -raised, Rachel has worked in New York since 2001, first for IBM on user experience strategy for ibm.com, then as an interactive content strategist for Imagination, the leading, award-winning, independent, interdisciplinary branding consultancy.
+London-born and -raised, Rachel has worked in New York since 2001, first for IBM on user experience strategy for ibm.com, then as an interactive content strategist for Imagination (US), the award-winning, independent, interdisciplinary branding consultancy.

-Rachel teaches in the Interaction Design and Design for Social Innovation MFA programs at the School of Visual Arts, is a Board member of the New York chapter of the American Institute for Graphic Arts, a Fellow of the Design Trust for Public Space, and formerly, an adjunct professor at NYU’s Interactive Telecommunications Program.
+Rachel teaches in the Interaction Design and Design for Social Innovation MFA programs at the School of Visual Arts, and served on the Board of the New York chapter of the American Institute for Graphic Arts (2012-14), where she initiated their Design/Relief program after Hurricane Sandy.
+A fellow of the Open Society Foundation’s 2014 Future of Work Inquiry, she has also been a Fellow of the Design Trust for Public Space, an adjunct professor at NYU’s Interactive Telecommunications Program, and Special Advisor to PentaCity Group, designers of New York’s official streetmaps.
 To date, over 25 publications have featured Rachel’s business illustrations and writing on design.
 She regularly gives talks about Turnstone work, locally and internationally.

 In ’90s London, Rachel was a current affairs researcher for the BBC, The Economist and in the UK Parliament.
 Inspired by the then-emergent Web, design school taught her to tell tales about the near future more effectively and more beautifully.
 Turnstone started life sharing a studio with enterprise partners, Constellation.
 Multidisciplinary designers, technologists and strategists, the group included The Map Office, Potion Design and others, able and available to support each others’ work on larger, complex projects.
 Rachel has an undergraduate degree in Social and Political Sciences from Cambridge University and a Master’s degree in interaction design from the UK’s Royal College of Art.